 I’d also recommend that you grow your edibles from heirloom seed and that you never eat flowers from gardens in which pesticides or herbicides are sprayed.
 But you already knew that.
 Growing flowers is easy, if not easier, than growing most vegetables.

 That said, edible flowers are a wonderful addition and not just to salads.
 One of our favorites is the velvety blue, star-shaped borage blossom.
 They’re also a favorite of bees so be careful when you pick them.
 Borage blossoms have a slight cucumber taste, as do their edible leaves, which makes them great in salads, floated on gazpacho and other cold soups or — plug your ears, grandma — on top a gin and tonic.
 A buddy used to put one in each compartment of an ice cube tray after filling (see illustration at the link above) and viola!: beautiful blossoms in his special summer cooler (use your own recipe).

 Everyone knows that summer squash blossoms are delicious battered and fried and that chive blossoms make an already attractive piece of grilled fish more so.
 Calendula or pot marigold blossoms make a colorful addition to soups and rice and just a few lavender blossoms (very few, their flavor is strong) stirred into cupcake batter or homemade ice cream makes for a great summer treat.
-Here’s a quintet of rather sophisticated recipes using edible flowers.
+Here’s a selection of rather sophisticated recipes using edible flowers.
 Let them seed your imagination.